-- 1. Make sure the backing plate and manifold plate are clean and free of pry marks around the pry slots. - 2.
-Clean the backing plate and manifold plate mounting surfaces with a medium India stone (240 grit oilstone) as needed.
+- Make sure the backing plate and center plate are clean and free of pry marks around the pry slots. - 2.
+Clean the backing plate and center plate mounting surfaces with a medium India stone (240 grit oilstone) as needed.

 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and could cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.